dlang/DIPs/DIPs/13NNN-WGB.md

 ```
 ref S fwd(return ref S s) { return s; }
 ```
-which can be used to forward its argument like so:
+which we would like to be used to forward its argument like so:

 ```
 void f(S s);